Who are the men that pick for scraps amongst the ruins at the end of history?

 It's so easy.

-And then the US government says, oh, we're going to onshore winner.
+And then the US government says, Oh, we're going to onshore, we know we're going to do stuff around this.

 I'm not entirely sure on the timeline, but I'm pretty sure that sounds about right.

-There are loads of examples.
+There are lots of examples.

-So it's not, this isn't just sort of a right-wing talking point.
+So it's not, this isn't just sort of a right wing talking point.

 There's nothing to back it up.

-There's loads of receipts.
+There's lots of receipts.

 There's not just a receipt or two.

-There's loads of receipts.
+There's lots of receipts.

 People follow what they do or what Paul trades in quite closely.